 I need information about...

-Fatigue is a common side effect of chemotherapy and radiation therapy.
-It can be caused by worry, lack of sleep, and poor appetite.
+Extreme tiredness, called fatigue, is common when you have cancer.
+It can be caused by worry, lack of sleep, or poor appetite.
 Fatigue can also be a sign of anemia.
 This is when your blood doesn't have enough red blood cells.
 You might need medical treatment for anemia.
 Red blood cells carry oxygen to all the cells in your body, and low levels can make you tired.
 The tips below can help you feel better.

 Keep track of the times of day when you are most tired and plan around them.
 For instance, if you are more tired in the afternoon, try to get tasks done in the morning.